Effective governance

 Reviewing how school council is operating

-The council might also consider the following:
+The school council might also consider the following:

-- Structure: Does our council have the best structure to be effective?
+- Structure: Does our school council have the best structure to be effective?
 Do we need a separate sub-committee or working group to consider a specific issue?

 The skills and particular expertise a school council should have to assist in its key responsibilities, include: